 In the software you can choose to use the standard protocol (designed by Erasmus MC, Rotterdam, The Netherlands) or design your own.
 In the standard protocol, each animal undergoes 8 sessions, typically one per day.
 The first four sessions are training sessions, and the last four include a challenge.

 Each session consists of 42 trials and each trial includes two parts.
 The first part of the trial is whether the animal leaves the goal box in a timely manner.
 Light is used as a cue for the animal to leave the box.
-A pressurized air stream serves as a secondary stimulus, and it also motivates the animal to perform a consistent run over the ladder (the ‘backwind’ is adjusted for distance so it remains constant for the animal.
-The second part of the trial is the actual run over the ladder to the goal box on the other side where the animal will be in a dark box during a time out, until the next trial starts.
+A pressurized air stream serves as a secondary stimulus, and it also motivates the animal to perform a consistent run over the ladder (the ‘backwind’ is adjusted for distance so it remains constant for the animal).
+The second part of the trial is the actual run over the ladder to the goal box on the other side.
+The animal will be in a dark box during a time out, until the next trial starts.

 Read more about training and challenge sessions here.